Skip to content

 1. .rodata holds read-only data such as the "Hello, World!\n\r" string.

-2. .data holds global variables with non-zero initial values.
+2. .bss holds global variables with zero initial values.

-3. .bss holds global variables with zero as their initial value.
+3. .data holds global variables with non-zero initial values.

 This simple program does not have any global variables, so we only see .rodata.
 The end of .rodata is 0x800000c8, which is the start of the heap region.
-You will learn about heap later in the dynamic memory allocation section.
+You will learn about heap in the dynamic memory allocation part of this project.

 Formatted output